Symmetries Beget Symmetries: Ghostly Higher-Form Symmetries and the Descent Equation: The Batalin--Vilkovisky formalism revisited

 Let us denote, as usual, the space of such $G$-valued \(p\)-forms \(\Omega^p(\Lambda;G)\).
 Then there exist differentials,

 induced by the cocycle coboundary operators, which define a cohomology that agrees with the ordinary singular cohomology with coefficients in \(G\).

-Cellular cocycles admit a Hodge dual as follows.
+Cellular cochains admit a Hodge dual as follows.
 Tilings enjoy a duality generalising that of planar graphs and polytopes so that there is a dual tiling \(\hat\Lambda\), with a canonical bijection

 that induces a Hodge dual map